jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven.md

 ---
 layout: post
-title:  "Case Study - business domain driven data integration services in enterprise data center"
+title:  "Case Study - business domain driven data integration in enterprise data lake"
 date:   2019-03-10 00:00:00 -0500
 categories: tech data-integration
 ---

 ## Abstract

-This research and design paper was written based on my development work experience in data integration projects in multiple enterprise master data management.
+This research and design paper was written based on my development work experience in data integration projects in multiple enterprise data management.

+enterprise data lake - a single source of truth that is secure, governed and fast.

-There are structured data and unstructured data.
+There are structured data, semi-structured and unstructured data.

 There are three types of data delivery channels:
 - batch API